 Depending on the goal of the podcast, it can be a full-time job or something that companies do on the side.
 Regardless of the schedule, it is important to remember two things: developing a connection with listeners and creating a habit.

 Releasing consistent episodes can help people continue podcasting even if the excitement is gone because if episodes keep getting published with engaging content, listeners will start to schedule the podcast into their day and companies can build a better connection with their listeners.

 Step 3: Recording the podcast and software to use

 Sometimes even the best podcasts start with a few bad episodes; every show and show host needs to find their footing and figure out the best way to improve.
-Rambling can be one of the most common mistakes that podcasters can make, so the best way to deal with that is by writing a podcast outline.
+Rambling is one of the most common mistakes that podcasters can make, so the best way to deal with that is by writing a podcast outline.

-Use the outline as a guide and write essential bullet points so that you can touch on them through the episode.
-The next step is to figure out where the podcast should be recorded, whether it is a physical space or ideal software to be used.
-When it comes to a physical location, it is better to record in a quiet, large room so that there is no echo or reverberant-sounding noises.
+Use the outline as a guide and write essential bullet points.
+So that you can touch on them through the episode.
+The next step is to figure out where the podcast should be recorded.
+Whether it is a physical space or ideal software to be used.
+When it comes to a physical location.
+It is better to record in a quiet, large room so that there is no echo or reverberant-sounding noises.

 Picking the right place to record is more important than buying the right equipment because the best way to deal with audio problems is to prevent them altogether.

 Once you have found the ideal physical location to record, it is time to figure out the software to use.
 Some recording and editing software can include; Audacity, Garageband, Hindenburg, SquadCast, Zoom, and Skype.